-A dental abscess is an accumulation of pus that forms inside the teeth or gums.
-The abscess usually arises as a result of a bacterial infection that often accumulates in the pulp of the teeth.
+tooth abscess Dental abscess It is an accumulation of pus that forms inside the teeth or gums, and the abscess usually arises as a result of a bacterial infection that often accumulates in the pulp of the teeth.

 Dental plaque (plaque) appears as a result of the accumulation of food, saliva and bacteria in the mouth and sticks to the teeth and harms them and the gums.
 If the plaque is not removed by regular and proper brushing and flossing, the bacteria may spread into the soft tissues of the teeth or gums, which may eventually lead to an abscess.